AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-dinner-with-family.md

 "No.  But she doesn't think about it like that."

 "She's just looking out for you.
 I got a beat down or two as a kid growing up.
 Kissed a boy and he kicked the shit out of me.
 I got a few for wearing eye liner and nail polish.
+Though no one has ever accused me of looking like a girl."

+"I should let you talk to my mom."

+I laughed.
+"I don't think you mom would like talking to me.
+I'm everything she doesn't want you to be."

+Kyle laughed too.
+"Yeah, but you are put together, have a job, you make money to live in this place.
+Put you in a suit and I guauntee my mom will listen to you even with the eye liner and nail polish and the dyed tips."
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExODcxNDg2ODcsOTEwOTgzMjc3XX0=
+eyJoaXN0b3J5IjpbLTIwMzg5MzIwOSw5MTA5ODMyNzddfQ==
 -->